framefactory/blender-tools/README.md

 # Blender Tools

-Useful tools and utilities for Blender scripting.
+Useful add-ons, tools and utilities for Blender scripting.